 App Platform inspects the code and app resources, and selects an appropriate runtime environment (such as Node, or Ruby).
 If you need to override this, upload a Dockerfile to your branch and restart the app creation process.

-App Platform presents several configuration options, several of which may have been auto-filled during the app’s detection.
-You can configure the following options for your app:
+App Platform displays the settings for the component, several of which may be auto-filled by App Platform’s detection system.
+You can configure the following settings for your app:

 Run Command - For web and worker services only.
 You can specify custom run commands for the application to run after deployment.
-If no run commands are specified, the default run command for your app’s language will be used, such as npm start
+If no run commands are specified, the default run command for your app’s language is used, such as npm start

 .